amandasugiharto/dimes/README.md

         holdings.to_csv(file_name)
 ```

-Now you have saved the 13-F forms for each hedge fund in .csv form with all the relevant information (holdings, etc.).
+Now you have saved the 13F forms for each hedge fund in .csv form with all the relevant information (holdings, value, etc.).

 ### Note

 *This process will only work with 13F forms that are all in the same, current format, so forms before 2013 will not be able to be parsed and put into a dataframe with this code.*

-We, personally, were not too worried about including data from before 2013 as we wanted to use this database to evaluate the near past, present, and future, but if you'd like to include that data you will have to use a different process to parse.
+We, personally, were not too worried about including data from before 2013 as we wanted to use this database to evaluate the near past, present, and future, but if you'd like to include that data you will have to use an additional different process to parse.

 ### Example